 eM Client includes support for Gmail, Exchange, iCloud and Outlook.com, touch controls, fast searching and integrated calendaring and contacts.
 There's an integrated chat app too, with support for common standards such as Jabber and Google Chat, and it's a good alternative to heavyweight apps like Outlook.

-A great-looking email client packed with features to supplement your messages
+A great-looking client packed with features to supplement your messages

 Free users miss out on features such as speed reading, email snoozing and quick previews of attachments, but Mailbird Lite is still an excellent choice.
 The Lite version only lets you connect one email account but, it's optimized for speed, and looks great to boot.

 Setup is simple; enter your email details and Mailbird Lite will find the necessary POP or IMAP settings automatically, then get to work importing your messages.
-It offers to connect with your Facebook account, so it can liven up your inbox with your contacts' profile photos, and can also link with Whatsapp, Google Calendar, free task manager , and teamworking app .
+It offers to connect with your Facebook account, so it can liven up your inbox with your contacts' profile photos, and can also link with Whatsapp, Google Calendar, free task manager Moo.do, and teamworking app Asana.

 3. Claws Mail

-Claws Mail's simple interface belies a powerful email tool that's well suited to more confident users
+Claws Mail's simple interface belies a powerful email tool for confident users

 Claws Mail isn't hard to use, but is best suited to more experienced users who want to get stuck into its custom mail filtering and support for an unlimited number of email accounts.

 Unlike the other free email clients here, Claws requires users to set up their POP3/IMAP settings manually.
 If you use Gmail, you may also need to adjust your Google account settings and grant access for potentially less safe applications - something you might well prefer to avoid.